hiArthansh/ldr-project/README.md

-All the projects i have worked upon
+All the projects I have worked upon.
-Go to branches section under this main to have the codes of allt eh projects i have worked on All codes are final and without erroe tested on hardware
+Go to branches section under this main to have the codes of allt eh projects I have worked on.
+All codes are final and without erroe tested on hardware.